Monday AM Quarterbacking: The LII-Edition

 February 5, 2018

-While the game’s outcome was in doubt up until the end, the advertising challenge was settled early—at least on Twitter, where Tide took the prize for using David Harbour (aka, Chief Hopper from Stranger Things) to turn every commercial into a potential Tide ad.
+While the outcome of the Super Bowl was in doubt up until the end, the advertising challenge was settled early—at least on Twitter, where Tide took the prize for using David Harbour (aka, Chief Hopper from Stranger Things) to turn every commercial into a potential Tide ad.
 It literally, if you will, cleaned up in terms of national acclaim.

 That said, on Monday morning, what still resonated with people in our office was a bit different.
 Here are some of our thoughts…